vchelaru/Gum/docs/_states/Categories.md

 Categories can be used to organize similar states into one group (such as a button's Pressed and Unpressed states).

+Link test 1:

-For a tutorial on working with categories, see the [State Categories Tutorial](tutorials/Usage Guide _ State Categories.html)
+For a tutorial on working with categories, see the [State Categories Tutorial](/Gum/tutorials/Usage Guide _ State Categories.html)

 A category can contain one or more states.
 States within a category have special behavior: